schubi2/sdo-client/README.md

 While the provisioning process there are mainly three SDO services involved:

 - Manufacturing Toolkit (Service)

   The Manufacturing Service initializes the device with credentials and the information how the device can connect to the Rendezvous Service when the device has been shipped to the customer and will be switched on.

 - Rendezvous Service

-  The service which will be contacted by the device if it will be switched on.
+  The service which will be contacted by the device if it will be switched on after delivery by the customer.
-  The service will return the URL address of the IOT Platform Service.
+  The service will return the URL address of the IOT Platform Service

 - IOT Platform Service

-  This service is the network-based manager mentioned in the chapter above.
+  This service is the network-based manager mentioned in the chapter above and is running in the customer environment.
   The IoT platform provides new security credentials to the device.
   The credentials programmed during device initialization are now replaced with the new credentials.
 From now this service will be the contact for the device to the IOT Platform of the customer.

 For more information:

 [https://secure-device-onboard.github.io/docs/latest/#secure-device-onboard-entities](https://secure-device-onboard.github.io/docs/latest/#secure-device-onboard-entities)

 ## Device Installation and Onboarding Workflow